-The main purpose of SWOT analysis has to be to add value to our products and services so that we can recruit new customers, retain loyal customers, and extend products and services to customer segments over the long-term.
+The main purpose of the analysis has to be to add value to our products and services so that we can recruit new customers, retain loyal customers, and extend products and services to customer segments over the long-term.
 If undertaken successfully, we can then increase our Return On Investment (ROI).

-- SWOT analysis is subjective.
+- It is subjective.

 Once key issues have been identified with your SWOT analysis, they feed into marketing objectives.
-SWOT can be used in conjunction with other tools for audit and analysis, such as PEST analysis and Porter’s Five-Forces analysis.
+The tool can be used in conjunction with other tools for audit and analysis, such as PEST analysis and Porter’s Five-Forces analysis.
 So SWOT is a very popular tool with marketing students because it is quick and easy to learn.
 During the SWOT exercise, list factors in the relevant boxes.
 It’s that simple.
 Below are some FREE examples of SWOT analysis – click to go straight to them.

-A SWOT strength could be:
+A strength could be:

 - Your specialist marketing expertise.